Layering NGINX for more Inference security

 • I have added the relevant manifests to the repo accompanying this series.

-• The instructions to deploy now include all manifests in the correct order.
-(The linked instructions are a point-in-time version.)
+• The instructions to deploy should include all manifests in the correct order.

 3. Now we should have NGINX I.C. running.
 You should be able to access Open WebUI via public IP address, and your traffic should be traversing NGINX I.C.